Do Earthworms Eat Grass? How Worms Help (or Hurt) Your Lawn

 To raise organic matter and support earthworms:

-If you are unsure of your starting organic matter, see How to Test Your Lawn's Soil for guidance on sampling and interpretation.
+If you are unsure of your starting organic matter, see How to Improve Soil pH for Grass for guidance on sampling and interpretation.
 Soil tests usually report organic matter as a percentage by weight for the top 6 inches.

 Most common lawn fertilizers, both synthetic and organic, do not directly harm earthworms when used at recommended rates.
 The larger risk comes from broad spectrum insecticides and some fungicides that impact soil organisms.